browserengineering/book/book/scheduling.md

 set the start time for the whole trace, so it's important to put in the actual current time.

-Updating the process name isn't that important, but writing an initial trace event conveniently means every later trace event will need to be preceded by a comma.
+Updating the process name isn't that important,[^multi-process] but writing an initial trace event conveniently means every later trace event will need to be preceded by a comma.
 So let's add those later trace events.
 We specifically want `B` and `E` events, which mark the beginning and end of some interesting computation:

+[^multi-process]: Though it would be, in a multi-process browser!

 ``` {.python replace=1%7d/%27%20%2b%20str(tid)%20%2b%20%27%7d}
 class MeasureTime: